sguox002/leetcode/leetcode-all.md

 ->>

 ## string
+<<-214	Shortest Palindrome    		30.3%	Hard
+given a string, you can add chars in front of it to make it palindrome. return the shortest palindrome.
+- equiv find the longest palindrome starting with the first char. try longest first.
+(TLE)
+- KMP to speed it.
+->>

 <<-306	Additive Number    		29.5%	Medium
 actually check the string can be partitioned to a fib series. once we determine the first two elements, the whole array is determined.